allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 The particle type can be set via a string (`particle_type`) or by the respective PDG code (`particle_code`).
 Refer to the Geant4 webpage [@g4particles] for information about the available types of particles and the PDG particle code definition [@pdg] for a list of the available particles and PDG codes.

 Radioactive sources can be simulated simply by setting their isotope name in the `particle_type` parameter, and optionally by setting the source energy to zero for a decay in rest.
+The `G4RadioactiveDecay` package [@g4radioactive] is used to simulate the decay of the radioactive nuclei.
 Secondary ions from the decay are not further treated and the decay chain is interrupted, e.g. Am241 only undergoes its alpha decay without the decay of its daughter nucleus of Np237 being simulated.
 Currently, the following radioactive isotopes are supported: `Fe55`, `Am241`, `Sr90`, `Co60`, `Cs137`.